NICK-FURY-6023/247-YouTube-Livestreaming/README.md

 # change your video file , mp3 audio file link & your YouTube stream key

+# • ⚠️ If you have a good hosting then it's for you

 # install npm install
 # start node .